The Coliseum Authority Era,

 The 'One CRVA' Era,

-In 2012, under the direction of CEO Tom Murray, the CRVA laid the groundwork to successfully create new effectiveness in the way the organization operated.
+In 2012, the CRVA laid the groundwork to successfully create new effectiveness in the way the organization operated.
 The “One CRVA” concept strategically aligned the organization to play to its strengths, with an emphasis on working better together through shared resources, innovation and collaboration.
 Team members in departments such as Human Resources, Marketing & Communications, Research and Accounting work across the entire organization rather than for just one CRVA brand.
 Departments like Operations, Engineering and Maintenance are shared among CRVA facilities, maximizing their time and leveraging their expertise and skills across multiple venues.

 This model eliminated silos among each of the facilities and brands, allowing the CRVA to find new strengths in its internal resources and shared staff.
 Ultimately, the “One CRVA” approach delivers greater value to customers, a better experience for guests and greater impact for the community.